graphql-nexus/nexus/docs/content/014-guides/021-abstract-types.md

 })
 ```

 As you can see the technique looks quite similar at face value to the previous `resolveType` one.
 However your implementation might not look like this at all.
-For example maybe your data models already contain you a discriminat property `typeName`.
+For example maybe your data models already contain a discriminant property `typeName`.
 For example:

 ```ts
 const Query = queryType({